abumq/residue/docs/CONFIGURATION.md

  * Only log requests should be compressed, other requests (connection, token, touch etc) are sent normally.
  * Outgoing data (from server) is never compressed.

 Compression has great affect and can save big data.
 We recommend you to enable compression in your server.
-Just to give you little bit of idea, when we run [simple example project](/samples/clients/c%2B%2B/detailed-cmake) to log 1244 times, without compression data transferred was `488669 bytes` and with compression it was `44509 bytes`.
+Just to give you little bit of idea, when we run [simple example project](https://github.com/muflihun/residue-cpp/tree/master/samples/detailed-cmake) to log 1246 requests, without compression data transferred was `488669 bytes` and with compression it was `44509 bytes`.
 Same data transferred has same performance with high reliability.

 It always has very good performance when you have [`compression`](#compression) and [`allow_bulk_log_request`](#allow_bulk_log_request) both active.
 In one of our big test we had following result: